Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 What is middle management?

-Middle management is between executive-level managers and first-line managers.
+Middle management occupies the space between executive-level managers and first-line managers.
 Middle managers have a vast range of responsibilities, but most importantly, they communicate the goals of upper management to front-line employees and ensure those goals are met.
 In many cases, middle managers are also responsible for training and development, as well as performance management.

 The three levels of managerial hierarchy

 There are three traditional levels of management: top level, middle level and first line.
-These three levels are often known as the managerial hierarchy.
-Each level has a different set of responsibilities and a different focus.
+This is often known as the managerial hierarchy.
+Each level has a different focus and set of responsibilities.

 Top-level management